OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/ibm-rational-doors-next-generation.md

   * If the Source field, which is mapped with the HTML field of Doors Next contains the inline document, then synchronization will fail with processing failure.
   * If the Source field, which is mapped with the HTML field of Doors Next contains the hyperlink to the inline file, then below will be the synchronization behavior:
     * If the above-mentioned data is added into the Source system, then synchronization will fail with processing failure.
-    * If the above-mentioned data is synchronized from Doors Next to another end system via OpsHub Integration Manager, then synchronization will generate data corruption.
+    * If the above-mentioned data is synchronized from Doors Next to another end system via <code class="expression">space.vars.SITENAME</code>, then synchronization will generate data corruption.

 # Troubleshoot